alexweber/environments/README.md

 * Execute Task Bundle

-Yo dawg, I heard you like bundles, so this task can be added to Environments as well as Task Bundles, so you can have a bundle that executes another bundle (but not itself because that would be bundle inception).
+This task can be added to _Environments_ as well as _Task Bundles_, so you can have a bundle that executes another bundle (but not itself because that would be bundle inception).

 ## Drush